redshifter/redshifter.github.io/t2other/index.md

 ## Server Mods that I don't know why I made

 ##### UltraRS
 Most ultra mods are based on instagib and near-hitscan weapons.
 I decided that was stupid.
 I just made all the guns fire super fast.
 This was still pretty stupid.
+At least I based it on classic physics so it's not complete trash.

 ##### Overdrive
 Basically UltraRS except getting an Energy Pack and press the pack button turns your already super gun into an even superer overdrive gun for a few seconds.
 This didn't really fix how stupid it was, but the weapons are pretty hilarious.
+I was especially proud of the Chaingun Mortar.

 ##### Hyperdrive
-A fork of UltraRS where your guns have very limited ammo that refill after a few seconds.
+A fork of UltraRS where you only have a fast firing disc and grenade launcher, which have very limited ammo that refill after a few seconds, meaning players can't spam.
 Also has a super fast walk speed and a few other surprises.